<< Back to main referee page

 1. You have full authority to control the game by enforcing the rules.
 Don’t be afraid to blow your whistle.
 Blow your whistle with confidence to show that you are in charge of the game.
 A barely audible "tweet" indicates that you're not sure of your call.
 Whereas, a firm/loud whistle will show you are confident about your call.
 After blowing your whistle always announce what the call is "foul on blue" "red throw-in" and announce whose ball it is "yellow ball" and point in the direction of the play.
 Blow your whistle and announce every call loud enough so the players and coaches can hear the whistle and your call.

-2. Always explain to an offending player and his/her coach why a foul was called.
+2. Always explain to the offending player and his/her coach why a foul was called.

 3. The ball is out of play when the whole ball crosses the goal-line or touch-line.